 Primary residences, vacation homes used primarily for personal use, and properties held for resale or development inventory do not qualify.
 Receiving sale proceeds directly or missing IRS deadlines also disqualifies an exchange.

-Partner With a Trusted 1031 Exchange Company in Maine
+Partner With a Trusted Maine 1031 Exchange Company

 A 1031 exchange in Maine offers investors a powerful way to preserve capital while navigating a market defined by coastal demand, seasonal income, and evolving inland communities.

 First American Exchange Company brings decades of experience helping investors execute compliant exchanges across Maine, from Portland and South Portland to Bangor, Lewiston, and beyond.
-Whether you’re exchanging a coastal rental, consolidating multifamily assets, or diversifying nationwide, our Qualified Intermediaries ensure your exchange is handled with precision and care.
+As an experienced Maine 1031 exchange company, we support investors exchanging coastal rentals, consolidating multifamily assets, or diversifying nationwide.

-Contact us today to start your Maine 1031 exchange with confidence.
+Contact us today to learn more about our 1031 exchange services in Maine and start your exchange with confidence.

 Sign up for updates.